MicrosoftDocs/minecraft-creator/creator/Documents/LearningPaths/RTX/Documents/RTX_PBRTexturingGuide_Intro.md

 description: A guide to creating textures using RTX Physically-Based Rendering
 ---

-# Physically Based Texturing Guide
+# Physically Based Texturing Guide - Introduction

 Physically Based Rendering, also known as PBR, is a type of render solution that simulates how materials would react to realistic light behavior.
 Examples of this includes how certain metallic properties will cast reflections or how light bends and refracts through different types of glass.